Origen-SDK/rfcs/text/0000-origen-vector-format.md

 Lines are terminated by an end of line, and the number of cycles is always the last thing in the line.

-Repeats are as you would expect, this is equivalent to the above:
+Repeats are as you would expect, this is equivalent to the above and there is no limit on the repeat size:

 ~~~
 3